brenhertel/Pearl-ur5e/README.md

 11/3/2019: Created repository with current state of local catkin_ws.

 11/26/2019: pushed new changes to repository.
 Changes included current state of demonstration recorder node and test nodes associated with demonstration recorder.

+12/3/2019: pushed new changes to repository.
+Changes included current state of demonstration recorder node and attempts to update/fix urdf files associated with gripper.
+Currently running into issues establishing gripper model connection.